Calculate Trauma Hospital Performance Based on Robust and Validated Measures

 for all patients.Patient_Estimate

-: The estimated number of patients who survived, calculated based on the W-score.
-This value reflects the difference between the actual and predicted number of survivors.W_Score
+: The estimated number of patients who survived that were predicted to die, calculated based on the W-score.
+This value reflects the difference between the actual and predicted number of deceased patients.W_Score

 : The W-score, representing the difference between the observed and expected number of survivors per 100 patients.
 A positive W-score indicates that more patients survived than expected, while a negative score indicates that fewer patients survived than expected.M_Score